pritaaa/Data-Types-Python/README.md

 - Tuple items are ordered, unchangeable, and allow duplicate values.
 - Tuples are written with round brackets( ).
 - Tuple items are indexed, Index start from [0].
-- Lists can contain members of the same or different types

   ### Tuple Methods
 - count() : Returns the number of times a specified value occurs in a tuple.